jtribe/jtribe.github.io/_posts/jtribe_marketing_|_conversion_tracking.md

 ### Analytics Tracking Software

-Alternatively, we can using analytics software such as [kissmetrics](www.kissmetrics.com) or [mixpanel](www.mixpanel.com) which will have built-in utm tracking available through their api.
+Alternatively, we can using analytics software such as [google analytics](https://www.google.com.au/analytics), [kissmetrics](www.kissmetrics.com) or [mixpanel](www.mixpanel.com) which will have built-in utm tracking available through their api.
 This has a few advantages:

 * Usually later down the line we'll want analytics tracking software anyway to accurately track each stage of our conversion funnel, so we might as well use it now
 * We don't have to write our own code